geodynamics/burnman/paper/paper.md

 The other properties are compared to the PREM [@Dziewonski:1981].
 \label{fig:zog}](figures/zog.png)

-`BurnMan` also provides many utility classes and functions, including those required to undertake bulk and phase chemical calculations, to aid preparation and analysis of laboratory experiments.
+Separate from the core classes within `BurnMan`, the module also includes many utility functions.
+These include functions to fit thermodynamic model parameters for endmembers and solutions including full error propagation (\autoref{fig:fit}, \url{https://burnman.readthedocs.io/en/latest/tutorial_04_fitting.html#}).

+![Optimized fit of a PV equation of state [@Holland:2011] to stishovite data [@Andrault:2003], including 95% confidence intervals on both the volume and the bulk modulus.
+\label{fig:fit}](figures/stishovite_fitting.png)

+The utility functions `fit_composition_to_solution()` and `fit_phase_proportions_to_bulk_composition()`
-One example is a utility function, `fit_phase_proportions_to_bulk_composition()`, that uses constrained least squares to estimate phase proportions and their corresponding covariances.
-The fitting applies appropriate non-negativity constraints (i.e. no phase can have a negative abundance in the bulk).
-An example that uses real experimental data [@Bertka:1997] is shown in \autoref{fig:mars_fit}.
+use weighted constrained least squares to estimate endmember or phase proportions and their corresponding covariances, given a bulk composition.
+The fitting functions apply appropriate non-negativity constraints
+(i.e. that no species can have negative proportions on a site, and that no phase can have a negative abundance in the bulk).
+An example of `fit_phase_proportions_to_bulk_composition()` that uses real experimental data [@Bertka:1997] is shown in \autoref{fig:mars_fit}.
 Loss of an independent component from the bulk composition can be tested by adding another phase with the composition of that component (e.g. Fe) and checking that the amount of that phase